-Draft: (NEW) AP 4226 MULTIPLE & OVERLAPPING ENROLLMENTS
+AP 4226 MULTIPLE AND OVERLAPPING ENROLLMENTS

-- 4226.1 Multiple Enrollments in a course during the same term shall not occur if the sections overlap during any day within the term. - 4226.2 Multiple enrollments of the same course may occur if the student enrolls in two sections that do not overlap at any time during the same term. - 4226.3 A student may enroll in overlapping courses that are approved by the instructor and dean of the course if the following items are met. - a.
+- 4226.1 Multiple Enrollments in a course during the same term shall not occur if the sections overlap during any day within the term. - 4226.2 Multiple enrollments of the same course may occur if the student enrolls in two sections that do not overlap at any time during the same term. - 4226.3 The student must provide sound justification, other than mere scheduling convenience, of the need for the overlapping schedule. - - 4226.3 A student may enroll in overlapping courses that are approved by the instructor of the course which will be missed and approved by the dean of the course if the following items are met. - a.
 The instructor and student develop a contract stating that the time missed will be made up during the week in which the time is missed. - i.
 The contract must identify the time the student will meet with the instructor. - ii.
+The time missed by the student must be made up with the instructor during the same week in which the time was missed.
 The student cannot be assigned additional coursework in lieu of making up the time missed. - b.
-The petition must be turned into Admissions and Records prior to the add deadline of the course. - c.
-The petition will be used as permission to add the course by the instructor that signs the petition, if it is approved by the dean. - The Admissions and Records office will enroll the student in the course once the petition is approved by the dean. - The Admissions and Records office will notify the student if the petition is not approved.
+The petition must be turned into Admissions and Records prior to the add deadline of the course.

+- c.
+The petition will be used as permission to add the course by the instructor that signs the petition, if it is approved by the dean. - d.
+The student cannot attend another section of the course to make up the time needed. - The Admissions and Records office will enroll the student in the course once the petition is approved by the dean. - 4226.5 The Admissions and Records office will notify the student if the petition is not approved.